 (3) "Abuse" includes, but is not limited to, behavior that is deficient or improper when compared with behavior that a prudent person would consider reasonable and necessary business practice given the facts and circumstances but excludes fraud and noncompliance with provisions of laws, regulations, contracts, and grant agreements.
-Abuse also includes misuse of authority or position for personal interests or for the benefit of another or those of an immediate or close family member or business associate.
+Abuse also includes misuse of authority or position for personal interests or for the benefit of another or those of an immediate or close family member or business associate. [(GAGAS latest revision.)
+Abuse does not necessarily involve fraud or illegal acts.
+However, abuse may be an indication of potential fraud or illegal acts and may still impact the achievement of defined objectives.
+(GAO 14 704G federal internal control standards paragraph 8.03.)]

-(4) "ACFR" means the state of New Mexico's annual comprehensive financial report.
+"ACFR" means the state of New Mexico's annual comprehensive financial report.

-(5) "Attestation engagement" means an engagement to issue, or where an IPA issues, an examination, a review, AUP report, or report on subject matter, or an assertion about subject matter that is the responsibility of an agency or local public body, including engagements performed pursuant to AICPA and GAGAS attestation standards and all engagements pursuant to Subsection A of Section 12-6-3 NMSA 1978.
+(5) "[Attest] Attestation engagement" means an engagement to issue, or where an IPA issues, an examination, a review, AUP report, or report on subject matter, or an assertion about subject matter that is the responsibility of an agency or local public body, including engagements performed pursuant to AICPA and GAGAS attestation standards and all engagements pursuant to Subsection A of Section 12-6-3 NMSA 1978.

-(6) "Audit" means an examination of the financial affairs or performance of an agency or local public body pursuant to the authority of the Audit Act, 12-6-1, et seq., NMSA 1978.
+(6) "Audit" [may refer to or include annual financial and compliance audit, or attestation engagement, unless otherwise specified] means an examination of the financial affairs or performance of an agency or local public body pursuant to the authority of the Audit Act, Section 12-6-1, et seq., NMSA 1978.